SAVE THE DATE

 This premier conference is an outstanding forum for clinicians, researchers and trainees with an interest in musculoskeletal health, with a particular focus on osteoporosis and osteoarthritis.
 Participants will hear from internationally and nationally recognized speakers.
 The venue is set up to promote mentorship, education and networking.

-There will be a Young Investigator’s Day for trainees held prior on May 21st 2020.
+There will be a Young Investigator’s Day for trainees held prior.

 Complete the form below to be notified as updates for this event become available: